AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-lead-activity-data-stream-setup.md

 | dataType  | String | The data type of the attribute |
 | value     | Any    | The value of the attribute     |

-You are always able to emit a sample event from within the Adobe Developer Console to see the exact structure of the event.
+You are always able to emit a sample event for every event type from within the Adobe Developer Console to see an example of the event structure.

 ## Event List